Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 3. If a relative or NREFM expresses interest in caring for the child, adhere to all the policies and procedures outlined in Placement Prior to Resource Family Approval.

-4. Document all information, including actions taken regarding the relatives and NREFMs in the appropriate court report.
+4. Document all information, including actions taken regarding the relatives and NREFMs so that the Continuing Services CSW can include in the appropriate court report.

 1. Include efforts to identify and contact them.